National Initiatives Belgium

 In this section, national initiatives which have been set up in Belgium can be found.

 Dr. Saskia Decuman, ergotherapist and expert from the Belgium Institute for Public Sickness Insurance and Handicaps (RIZIV), has been convinced of the benefits to reintegrate people with chronic pain into work for a long time.
 It is now time for recommendations to be transposed into policy guidelines.

 Low back pain is a common Problem with high societal impact, with a one-year prevalence of nearly 40% and a lifetime prevalence of over 70% in industrialized countries.

 The objective of this study was to define one or several optimal care pathway(s) for the management of low back pain in Belgium.

 Planned reform of pain management in hospitals by implementing multidisciplinary algological teams in hospitals

 Letter from the Belgian Federal Ministry of Health, Directorate for acute, chronic and elderly care, asking for candidates to run these pain centres.

-To fulfil these goals, care givers have to sensitized, treatment centres have to be created and a multidisciplinary team has to be build/
+To fulfil these goals, care givers have to sensitized, treatment centers have to be created and a multidisciplinary team has to be build.